zeromq/czmq/bindings/jni/README.md

 ## Building the JNI Layer for Linux and OSX

+Before you start make sure CZMQ is built and installed on your system.

-Ensure you have gradle and cmake installed, then run:
+Next, ensure you have gradle and cmake installed, then run:

     gradle build jar
     gradle test

-If you don't like to install gradle beforehand just use the gradle wrapper.
+If you don't like to install gradle beforehand simply use the gradle wrapper.

     ./gradlew build jar
     ./gradlew test